 A rough hand settled on the small of his back.
 Ty hummed and started to smile.
 That was compelling.

 He raised his head, letting his pillow slide away as he turned to peer at his bedmate.
 Zane was still asleep, his handsome face relaxed in the shadows of the early morning.
 Ty took the opportunity to stare.
-He’d never expected to have the privilege of waking up to someone he loved so dearly every day.
+He’d never expected to have the privilege of waking up every day to someone he loved so dearly.
 Now that he did, he tried to appreciate it when he could.

 Zane’s hair had grown longer, almost unruly.
 He’d taken to slicking it back when he worked, and the ends would curl around his ears.
 Ty loved it.
 He loved even more that Zane had lost the lines of stress he’d carried for so long, and there were threads of silver hair growing in near his ears that Ty found incredibly sexy.

 He reached out to slide his fingers over Zane’s lips.
 Zane scrunched up his nose and jerked his head away, grunting in his sleep.
 Ty bit his lip to keep from laughing and reached to do it again.
 Zane swatted at him this time, barely missing his hand, and then shifted and twitched his lips.

 Ty waited a moment, then touched Zane’s lips again, letting the tip of his finger brush against them with the utmost care.

 Zane snorted and swatted at him again, smacking himself in the nose and waking with a start and a grunt.
 Ty pressed his face into his pillow and tried not to let his laughter shake his shoulders.